 With this, we will need oil companies to produce the commodity and pipelines to ship it.

-As such, you'll see a mix of Canadian pipeline stocks, Canadian oil stocks and our winner on this list is actually a Canadian natural gas producer that held up admiringly well in 2020.
+As such, you'll see a mix of Canadian pipeline stocks, Canadian oil stocks and our winner on this list is actually a Canadian natural gas producer that held up admiringly well in 2020 and continues to do well in 2021.

 These oil stocks are still trading at discounts, and are currently facing significantly volatility.
 If you're new to buying stocks, volatility is simply the overall velocity of the movements in a stocks price.